 Recognized as a Leader in Procurement

-The City of Newport News Office of Purchasing continues to be nationally recognized for innovation, professionalism, productivity, e-procurement, and leadership in the procurement profession.
+The City of Newport News Office of Purchasing, a Division of the Department of Finance, continues to be nationally recognized for innovation, professionalism, productivity, e-procurement, and leadership in the procurement profession.
 The office has been a member of the National Institute of Governmental Purchasing (NIGP) since 1949, and is a charter member of the Virginia Association of Governmental Purchasing.

 Achievement of Excellence in Procurement